troyready/ihlp/README.md

 npx ihlp init
 ```

 The initialization process will have you choose a starter template.
-Custom it and deploy it via `npx ihlp deploy`.
+Custom it and deploy it via `npx ihlp deploy -e dev`.

 ## Uses